 Sacrifice Leads to Integration

 The 1960s were an era of change and instability but also of great progress.
-This eventful decade included the March on Washington, JFK’s assassination to the 16th Street Baptist Church bombing, the Civil Rights Act of 1964 and the desegregation of Alachua County public schools.
+This eventful decade included the March on Washington, JFK’s assassination, 16th Street Baptist Church bombing, the Civil Rights Act of 1964 and the desegregation of Alachua County public schools.
 In 1965, the Center for African Studies was established at UF.
 In 1968, the Black Student Union was established at UF.

-In 1969, Spencer Boyer was hired as a visiting professor and first African American to teach at UF Law, but he and his family left abruptly after receiving threats.
-Also in 1969, the African American Studies Program at UF begins.
+In 1969, Spencer Boyer was hired as a visiting professor and became the first African-American to teach at UF Law, but he and his family left abruptly after receiving threats.
+Also in 1969, the African American Studies Program began at UF.

-Stephan P. Mickle becomes the second African-American to graduate from UF Law in 1970.
+Stephan P. Mickle became the second African-American to graduate from UF Law in 1970.
 Mickle went on to become the first African-American to establish a law practice in Gainesville and ultimately became a federal judge.
-The 1970s also student protest against UF admissions policies based on race, resulting in one-third of African-American students leaving the university and paving the way for UF’s first affirmative action policy.
-Since then, UF has established itself as a racialy diverse institution, with the Center for the Study of Race and Race Relations established at the law school dedicated to the continued study and discussion of difficult race-related issues.
+The 1970s student protests against UF admissions policies based on race paved the way for UF’s first affirmative action policy after one-third of African-American students left the university.
+Since then, UF has established itself as a racially diverse institution, with the Center for the Study of Race and Race Relations established at the law school dedicated to the continued study and discussion of difficult race-related issues.